-Why is ADHD Considered Neurodivergent?
+Is ADHD Considered Neurodivergent?

+It’s estimated that 15-20% of the population is neurodivergent.
 That number is so high because we’re learning more about what actually being neurodivergent means, and different conditions fall under its umbrella.

-As more people start to understand that, the stigma sometimes surrounding ADHD can start to fade.
+It doesn’t make you less intelligent or mean there is anything “wrong” with you.
+It’s just a different way of thinking.
+As more people start to understand that, the stigma surrounding ADHD can start to fade.

 Let’s take a closer look at exactly why ADHD is considered neurodivergent and what you can do to manage it if you or your child has been diagnosed with the condition.

-ADHD is often considered a children’s condition, but that’s because most diagnoses are made at a young age.
+ADHD is often considered a children’s condition, but that’s because most diagnoses of ADHD are made at a young age.
+If you don’t show strong symptoms as a child, it doesn’t mean the ADHD isn’t there.

-• Researchers believe that people with ADHD go through different brain development and have a different chemistry.
+It typically starts in childhood when your brain is developing.
+Researchers believe that people with ADHD go through different brain development and have a different chemistry.

 Someone with ADHD might process things differently, experience rewards differently, and have different challenges and strengths than most people.